 — Fabrizio Romano (@FabrizioRomano) January 11, 2021

 The Old Lady loaned him back to Genoa for the remainder of the season and extended that loan to the 2021-22 season as well.
-He has been a shining spot for his side in a poor start with Genoa lying in 16th, just one point out of the relegation zone.
+He had been a shining spot for the Genoa team who were relegated in the 2021/22 season, after an abysmal showing in the league.

 Rovella’s stats give only a glimpse into how good he is defensively.
 One of his most standout skills is to cut off passing lanes and stifle opposition attacks.
-He can be very useful in a team that is looking to play on the counter-attack, as Genoa do, as he quickly releases the ball to the more creative attacking players after regaining it.
+He can be very useful in a team that is looking to play on the counter-attack, as Monza will preferably set-up, as he quickly releases the ball to the more creative attacking players after regaining it.

 His tactical nous is exceptional for a player of his age and he is technically sound.
 He can read the game well and is stylistically similar to former Manchester United midfielder Michael Carrick, which is no small compliment.

 Rovella’s most outstanding quality is his reliability.
-Any manager, no matter how expansive, needs players like him in their squad.
-His work rate is outstanding – only Bryan Cristante has played more minutes and covered more ground than him per 90 in the Serie A this season.
+Any manager, no matter how expansive, needs players like him in their squad, with such outstanding workrate.

-The 19-year old might not be the one who gets people off their feet or grabs headlines but he will get the job done for his side week-in, week-out.
+The 20-year-old might not be the one who gets people off their feet or grabs headlines but he will get the job done for his side week-in, week-out.

-Juventus have already identified Rovella as a part of their rebuild after the ‘failure’ of the Ronaldo experiment.
-Juve boss Massimiliano Allegri’s second tenure in Turin has not started well with the club mired in midtable and one of their problem areas has been their midfield.
+Juventus had already identified Rovella as a part of their rebuild after the ‘failure’ of the Ronaldo experiment.
+Juve boss Massimiliano Allegri’s first season in his second tenure at Turin did not go as planned and one of their problem areas was their midfield.

 Chiesa, Locatelli and co. might give Juventus the attacking impetus they need but behind them there is still a lack of structure.
-Rovella might be the solution that Allegri is looking for although he is set for the season out on loan.
-If Juventus’ struggles continue, a recall might be on the cards in the middle of the season.
+Rovella who fans thought might have been the solution that Allegri is looking for although he is set for the season out on loan at Monza.
+If Juventus struggle this season as well and fail to land their top midfield targets, a January recall might be on the cards for both parties.

-How would Juventus look like with Rovella in the squad next season though?
-One would expect that he replaces Adrien Rabiot who has not hit the heights that were expected of him when he moved to Italy from PSG.
-Juventus have looked at their best under Allegri when playing a three man midfield of Bentancur, Rabiot and Locatelli and Rovella replacing Rabiot would return the balance and add more stability to the lineup.
+How would Juventus have looked like with Rovella in the squad this season though?
+One would have thought that he will replace Adrien Rabiot who had been linked with Manchester United, but that deal seems to have collapsed.
+Juventus have looked at their best under Allegri when playing a three-man midfield and Rovella would have been the anchorman the Turin outfit have been craving for.

-It is no certainty though that Juventus will keep Rovella next season.
+The loan to Monza adds more uncertainty to Rovella’s future at the club, especially with Juventus heavily linked with Paredes.
 The Old Lady’s squad management in recent years has been poor and they could potentially let the youngster leave.
 He could then be an option for other sides in Italy, before a potential big move abroad.

-Rovella would be a good option for AC Milan to replace Frank Kessie or Ismael Bennacer if either of the two decide to move away from San Siro.
-He would also be appreciated by Jose Mourinho whose Roma side have started well in the league.
+Rovella would be a good option for AC Milan to replace Frank Kessie.
+He would also be appreciated by Jose Mourinho whose Roma side have been brilliant ever since the Portuguese’s arrival.

 A player of Rovella’s quality and consistency is hard to come by and it is only a matter of time before he shines in the spotlight.